logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 I wasn't going to put this section here on this blog but I am going to do it because of how critical this is.
-I knew that I would have to keep learning to keep up with the new tech in the field but once you're out of school and you start working, it seems like it's on a whole nother level.
+I knew that I would have to keep learning to keep up with the new tech in the field but once you're out of school and you start working, it seems like it's on a whole other level.
 It's not stressful as studying for exams, but the way you learn and study your materials is changed.

 You have to look for resources to learn from.
 I try to listen to podcasts, read articles,